 Next Scientific Goals

 A unique jewel of invasive computing, however, has not been exploited at all so far: By the fact that resources are temporally claimed (by default) in an exclusive manner, interferences due to multiple applications sharing the same resources being the reality on today's multicore systems may be reduced if not avoided completely.
 Moreover, run-to-completion is the default mode of thread execution.
 Finally, memory reconfiguration and isolation as well as bandwidth guarantees on the designed network-on-chip allow us also to provide predictable QoS also for communication.
 In the second funding phase, we want to play out this ace systematically by tackling (a) predictability of (b) multi-objective execution qualities of parallel invasive programs and including their (c) optimisation and exploration of design space.
-Our joint investigations will include new language constructs to define so-called requirements on desired, respectively amended qualities of execution.
-Application-specified qualities will not only be of type performance (\eg execution time, throughput, etc.), but also include aspects of security and fault tolerance.
+Our joint investigations include new language constructs to define so-called requirements on desired, respectively amended qualities of execution.
+Application-specified qualities will not only be of type performance (e.g. execution time, throughput, etc.), but also include aspects of security and fault tolerance.
 Through analysis of application requirements from different domains including stream processing and malleable task applications, not only efficiency but also predictable execution qualities shall be demonstrated for applications stemming from robotics, imaging, as well as HPC.
-As another new yet very important facet of invasive computing, a special focus in the second funding phase will be devoted to the problem of dark silicon and energy-efficient computing
+As another new yet very important facet of invasive computing, a special focus in the second funding phase is devoted to the problem of dark silicon and energy-efficient computing.

 Long Term Vision